isTheo/SpotifyClone/README.md

 **Project initially uploaded on 14/06/2024.
 I had to delete the repository and re-upload it due to an error.*

-### Spotify Clone is a project created by following the iOS Academy course by Afraz Siddiqui.
+### Spotify Clone is a project created by following the iOS Academy "Building Spotify" series.
 The code was faithfully replicated to study the architecture and best practices of iOS development.